MunishRukhaya/notes-app/README.md

 - JWT authentication system is used to login the user.
 - JWT tokens are stored in browser using cookies to keep the user logged in.

+**DELETE USER**

+Delete the user at the URL - [Delete](https://munish-notes-app.onrender.com/user/delete)

+- User can be deleted from the database with DELETE request.
+- All notes of the user will alsobe deleted.

 **CRUD OPERATIONS**
    1. GET ALL NOTES-